poslegm/brief/README.md

 ### Type aliases

-There are constraints about type aliases support.
+There are constraints for type aliases.
 Feel free to [fix](https://github.com/poslegm/brief/issues/14) it!

 ```scala